tbernacchi/k8s-hpa-scan-report/README.md

 # Kubernetes HPA Scanner

 > Scan of a K8S cluster to identify resources/limits/ HPA not enabled.
-Generates PDF reports.
+Generates PDF report.

 ## Features